HamishGBrown/MeasureIce/README.md

 ```
 $ python MeasureIce.py /path/to/calibration/files
 ```
+Failing either of the above approaches MeasureIce will simply prompt you for calibration files.
 The GUI should look like this.

 ![MeasureIce GUI](MeasureIceScreenshot.png)